Specialized High Schools Admissions Test: Fairness

-In November 2005, a New York Times article found that students scoring in the 90th percentile on both sections would not gain admittance to their first choice schools; meanwhile, those scoring in the 99th percentile on one section and the 50th percentile on the other, would.
+In November 2005, a New York Times article found that students scoring in the 90th percentile on both sections would not gain admittance to their first-choice schools; meanwhile, those scoring in the 99th percentile on one section and the 50th percentile on the other would.
 This happens because the final grade and percentile represent the total score and the curve within sections.

-Admission is based solely on how the student does on the SHSAT.
+Admission is based solely on how the student does on the SHSAT for the 80% of students who don't come through the Discovery program (remaining 20%).
 The New York City Department of Education created the New York Specialized High School Institute (SHSI), a free program run by the department for middle school students with high test scores on citywide tests and solid report card grades.
-The program's original intent was to expand the population of African American and Hispanic students in the science high schools by offering them test-taking tips and extra lessons; however, students of any racial or ethnic background can apply for admission to the institute.
-Just like the schools, however, these test-prep programs have seen attrition among black and Hispanic students.
+The program's original intent was to expand the population of African American and Latino students in the science high schools by offering them test-taking tips and extra lessons; however, students of any racial or ethnic background can apply for admission to the institute.
+However, like the schools, these test-prep programs have seen attrition among black and Latino students.